FinlayMac/Nakama-Starting-Server/README.md

 Make sure you have Docker running.

-Inside the cloned folder, using a terminal run: `Docker compose up`
+Inside the cloned folder, using a terminal run: `docker-compose up --build nakama`

 Navigate to: `localhost:7351`

 Default login information is: username, password

+## Updating the Server:

+To update the server logic (new RPCs etc) run:  `docker-compose up -d --build nakama`

+## Stopping the Server:

+To stop the server run:  `docker compose stop`